 In my situation, if I improve my brand visibility, I can assume my social media following, email list size, etc. would increase in relation to that.
 So, I wrote down those numbers on the 1st of January this year, so I can look back later and see results related to working toward my goals.

-Guest blogging is a good place to start.
+Tip #7: Guest blogging is a good place to increase brand visibility.

 The podcast host probably won’t want to have you back if you ramble or if you’re a dull storyteller.
 Before you pitch, consider the value you’ll offer and the stories or examples you could use to communicate that value.
 Then practice telling those stories and sharing example with friends or family before pitching or going on a show, so you know your communication is clear and captivating.